-- b.
-Public notification must not be made if an offender is placed or resides in one of the DOC licensed residential facilities (halfway houses) operated by RS-Eden, Alpha House, 180 Degrees, Damascus Way, or Bethel Work Release.
-Do NOT disclose any information until the law enforcement agency is notified the offender will move to a residential location. - i.
+- 2. Public notification must not be made if an offender is placed or resides in one of the DOC licensed residential facilities (halfway houses) operated by RS- Eden, Alpha House, 180 Degrees, Damascus Way, or Bethel Work Release.
+Do NOT disclose any information until the law enforcement agency is notified the offender will move to a residential location. - a.
 Level 1 Information maintained by law enforcement and may be subject to limited disclosure.
-See attachment 1: Confidential Fact Sheet For Law Enforcement Agency Use Only. - 1.
-Mandatory disclosure - a.
-Victims who have requested disclosure - 2.
-Discretionary disclosure - a.
-Other witnesses or victims - b.
-Other law enforcement agencies. - ii.
+See attachment 1: Confidential Fact Sheet For Law Enforcement Agency Use Only. - i.
+Mandatory disclosure - 1.
+Victims who have requested disclosure - ii.
+Discretionary disclosure - 1.
+Other witnesses or victims - 2.
+Other law enforcement agencies - b.
 Level 2 Information subject to limited disclosure for the purpose of securing institutions and protecting individuals in their care while they are on or near the premises of the institution.
-See attachment 2: Law Enforcement Agency Fact Sheet Notification of Release in Minnesota Risk Level 2. - 1.
-In addition to Level 1 disclosures, the law enforcement agency may disclose information to: - a.
-Staff members of public and private educational institutions, day care establishments and establishments that primarily serve individuals likely to be victimized by the offender. - b.
-Individuals likely to be victimized by the offender. - c.
-Discretionary notification must be based on the offender's pattern of offending or victim preference as documented by DOC or DHS. - iii.
-Level 3 Information subject to disclosure, not only to safeguard facilities and protect the individuals they serve, but also to protect the community as a whole.
-See attachment 3: Law Enforcement Agency Fact Sheet Notification of Release in Minnesota.
+See attachment 2: Law Enforcement Agency Fact Sheet Notification of Release in Minnesota Risk Level 2. - In addition to Level 1 disclosures, the law enforcement agency may disclose information to: - Staff members of public and private educational institutions, day care establishments and establishments that primarily serve individuals likely to be victimized by the offender. - Individuals likely to be victimized by the offender. - Discretionary notification must be based on the offender's pattern of offending or victim preference as documented by DOC or DHS. - c.
+Level 3 Information subject to disclosure, not only to safeguard facilities and protect the individuals they serve, but also to protect the community as a whole is provided on the Law Enforcement Agency Fact Sheet Notification of Release in Minnesota. - In addition to Level 2 disclosures, law enforcement shall disclose information to other members of the community whom the offender is likely to encounter, unless public safety would be compromised by the disclosure, or a more limited disclosure is necessary to protect the identity of the victim. - A good faith effort must be made to complete the disclosure within 14 days of receiving documents from DOC.

-- 1. In addition to Level 2 disclosures, law enforcement shall disclose information to other members of the community whom the offender is likely to encounter, unless public safety would be compromised by the disclosure or a more limited disclosure is necessary to protect the identity of the victim. - a.
-A good faith effort must be made to complete the disclosure within 14 days of receiving documents from DOC. - b.
-The process of notification is determined by the agency.
-The current standard for a Level 3 offender is to invite the community to a public meeting and disclose the necessary information.
+• The process of notification is determined by the agency.
+The current standard for a Level 3 offender is to invite the community to a public meeting which, at the Chief's (or their designee's) discretion, may be held in person or via online platforms (such as WebEx, Zoom) and disclose the necessary information.
 Assistance is available from DOC RA/CN Unit.

-B. Health Care Facility Notification
+d.
+Health Care Facility Notification

-a.
+i.
 Upon notice that a registered predatory offender without a supervising agent has been admitted to a health care facility in its jurisdiction, law enforcement shall provide a fact sheet to the facility administrator with the following information: name and physical description of the offender; the offender's conviction history, including the dates of conviction; the risk level assigned to the offender, if any; and the profile of likely victims.
-See attachment 4: Law Enforcement Agency Fact Sheet - Health Care Facility Notification Information on a Registered Offender Not For Distribution to Facility Residents & attachment 5: Law Enforcement Agency Fact Sheet - Health Care Facility Notification Information on a Registered Offender For Distribution to Facility Residents.
+See Law Enforcement Agency Fact Sheet - Health Care Facility Notification Information on a Registered Offender Not for Distribution to Facility Residents and Law Enforcement Agency Fact Sheet - Health Care Facility Notification Information on a Registered Offender for Distribution to Facility Residents.

-E. Specialized Notifications
+3. Specialized Notifications